Facebook faces U.S. lawsuits that could force sale of Instagram, WhatsApp

 Facebook’s general counsel Jennifer Newstead called the lawsuits “revisionist history” and said antitrust laws do not exist to punish “successful companies.”
 She said WhatsApp and Instagram have succeeded after Facebook invested billions of dollars in growing the apps.

-“The government now wants a do-over, sending a chilling warning to American business that no sale is ever final,” Newstead added.
+“The government now wants a do-over, sending a chilling warning to American business that no sale is ever final,” Newstead said.

+Newstead also raised doubts about alleged harms caused by Facebook, arguing that consumers benefited from its decision to make WhatsApp free, and rivals like YouTube, Twitter and WeChat did “just fine” without access to its developer platform.

 PROTRACTED FIGHT